 Not many people on this Friday afternoon visit, but the cats were everywhere.

-And if the wine bars weren’t enough to prove that Suvereto is a place for imbibing, I picked up this leaflet for a wine barrel race at the end of April.
-Sounds like way too much fun.
-We left Suvereto after a quick tour of the central square and arrived in Vetulonia by 4 pm.
+And if the wine bars weren’t enough to prove that Suvereto was a place for imbibing, I picked up this leaflet for a team competition at the end of April.
+Sounds like a big wine barrel of fun!

-Up next: what Julia Roberts discovered in Eat, Pray, Love – dolce far niente and La Dolce Vita.
-Seriously, you will not believe your eyes.
+Next: what Julia Roberts discovered in Eat, Pray, Love – dolce far niente and La Dolce Vita.